Who We Are

 Sarah joined the Trust in 2008 as Administrator and took over as Manager in 2010 when the support from the local council was being withdrawn.
 She is passionate about EDHT and the services it provides the community.
 Allendale House is her second home, and she loves it being full of people enjoying themselves, whilst learning or training or just being entertained.

 Kim joined the Trust in 2011 as Administrator and has helped keep everything run smoothly ever since.
 She is also passionate about EDHT and has enjoyed developing the Trust over the years.
 Her enthusiasm is infectious and you can be assured of a warm welcome when you come through the door…….everybody loves her!

 They make a great team!

 Nathalie is originally from a small island off the Brittany coast called Belle ile en Mer and made England her home 33 years ago.
-She has been our French tutor since June 2019 and is also our Meditation tutor.
+She has been our French tutor since June 2019.

 Susana Prado Casal

 Susana has been teaching Spanish here at Allendale House since September 2018.
 Originally from Lugo, Galicia she brings the sunshine with her every Wednesday!

 Isabella joined us as a tutor in November 2021, so is very new to EDHT!

 She was born in Ostuni, southern Italy and has taught Italian all over the world.